adviksakhare18-del/Advik--Testing-shock-functions/README.md

 *When stable — approximately 50% of runs produce extreme divergence (up to 10⁶% error).

-- The **ln variant** matches the baseline in mean error but consistently produces tighter error bands, making it a viable drop-in replacement
+- The **ln variant** tends to match the baseline or underperform in mean error but consistently produces tighter error bands, making it a viable drop-in replacement for certain functions.
-- The **tan function** is theoretically interesting but practically unusable — a direct consequence of the Cauchy distribution having undefined mean and variance
+- The **tan function** is theoretically interesting but practically unusable due to its extreme instability, which is a direct consequence of the Cauchy distribution having undefined mean and variance.
+It could potentially be improved by adding a range restriction, or making it a piecewise function.
-- Notably, setting γ = 0 (drift-only, no shock) minimises mean error and reduces std dev to 0, suggesting that for stable blue-chips over short horizons, directional uncertainty dominates shock modelling
+- Notably, setting γ = 0 (drift-only, no shock) minimises mean error and reduces std dev to 0, suggesting that for stable blue-chips over short horizons, directional uncertainty dominates shock modelling.
+This makes sense, as stock prices follow trends across the timescale of weeks and months, but fluctuate a lot in smaller timescales.

 ---